Moelf/UnROOT_RDataFrame_MiniBenchmark/HSF_talk/slides.md

 first basket starts at 248th byte.

 # LazyTree
 When you bundle many branches together, you get a tree.
-Most of the time users are not randomly accessing indices, they **iterate** over the `TTree`.
+Most of the time users are not randomly accessing indices, they **iterate** over the TTree.
+Baskets are usually small, O(KB) ~ O(MB)

 ![](basketcartoon.pdf)

 The underlying baskets of different branches are not aligned in general.
 We simply cache the